rsbankus/fgl-html5-game-metadata/README.md

-# fgl-html5-game-metadata
+# HTML5 Game Metadata

-Open documentation for structuring and tagging HTML5 browser games.
+This repository documents a simple metadata structure for describing HTML5 browser games, including titles, descriptions, and category tags.

+The goal is to provide a consistent way to organize and surface browser games across different genres and platforms.